kenaryn/memoranda/java_memorandum.md

 ### Modularization's principles
 - Reuse-release equivalency: no dependencies over packages or parts of modules
 - Single responsibility: each module is treated as a cohesive unit.
-Hence, no splitting permitted
+Hence, no splitting permitted, that is no part of the module acting differently than the rest.
 - Acyclic dependency: each cyclic dependency (*viz.* bi-lateral requiring) causes a compilation failure.